(Editor's Note: This blog was written a few years ago but all the information is still vital and relevant and is reposted in honor of Veterans Day)

 “Veterans really do have a sense of team, and the ability to follow and lead, all of which matter in the workspace,” said Anne Marie Dougherty, executive director of the Bob Woodruff Foundation, in the same article.

 I guess, for me, the encouraging bottom line here is to discover that there are various private firms that offer veterans and their families transitional assistance to move from the military back to main street.
-No doubt they fill a gap that government has been unable to do adequately.
+No doubt they fill a gap that the government has been unable to do adequately.
 I Googled “job placement for veterans,” and a number of websites appeared, but Cameron-Brooks, PMI, and BWF appear to be leaders in offering these critical services to veterans.

 Restoring Family Life